percwg/perc-wg/draft-jones-perc-private-media-framework/draft-jones-perc-private-media-framework.md

 Any given RTP media flow can be identified by its SSRC, and endpoints might send more than one at a time and change the mix of media flows transmitted during the life of a conference.

 Thus, endpoints **MUST** maintain a list of SSRCs from received RTP flows and each SSRC's associated E2E Key(i) information.
-Following a change of the KEK (i.e., EKT Key), prior E2E Key(i) information **SHOULD** be retained just long enough to ensure that late-arriving or out-of-order packets can be successfully decrypted and rendered.
-See Section 2.2.2 of [@!I-D.ietf-perc-srtp-ekt-diet].
-The endpoint **SHOULD** discard the E2E Key(i) and KEK information when it leaves the conference.
+Following a change of the KEK (i.e., EKT Key), prior E2E Key(i) information **SHOULD** be retained long enough to ensure that late-arriving or out-of-order packets can be successfully decrypted and rendered.
+The endpoint **MUST** discard the E2E Key(i) and KEK information when it leaves the conference.

 If there is a need to encrypt one or more RTP header extensions end-to-end, an encryption key is derived from the end-to-end SRTP master key to encrypt header extensions as per [@!RFC6904].
-The MDD will not be able use the information contained in those header extensions with E2E encryption.
+The MDD will not be able use the information contained in those header extensions encrypted with E2E keys.
 See To Do List in (#dolist).

 ## HBH Keys and Hop Operations

 To ensure the integrity of transmitted media packets, this framework requires that every packet be authenticated hop-by-hop (HBH) between an endpoint and an MDD, as well between MDDs.
 The authentication key used for hop-by-hop authentication is derived from an SRTP master key shared only on the respective hop (HBH Key(j); j={a given hop}).
 Each HBH Key(j) is distinct per hop and no two hops ever intentionally use the same SRTP master key.

 Using hop-by-hop authentication gives the MDD the ability to change certain RTP header values.
-Which values the MDD can change in the RTP header are defined in [@!I-D.jennings-perc-double].
+Which values the MDD can change in the RTP header are defined in [@!I-D.ietf-perc-double].
 RTCP can only be encrtpted, giving the MDD the flexibility to forward RTCP content unchanged, transmit compound RTCP packets or to initiate RTCP packets for reporting statistics or conveying other information.
 Performing hop-by-hop authentication for all RTP and RTCP packets also helps provide replay protection (see (#attacks)).

 If there is a need to encrypt one or more RTP header extensions hop-by-hop, an encryption key is derived from the hop-by-hop SRTP master key to encrypt header extensions as per [@!RFC6904].
 This will still give the switching MDD visibility into header extensions, such as the one used to determine audio level [@RFC6464] of conference participants.
 Note that when RTP header extensions are encrypted, all hops - in the untrusted domain at least - will need to decrypt and re-encrypt these encrypted header extensions.

 ## Key Exchange

 To facilitate key exchange required to establish or generate an E2E key and a HBH key for an endpoint and the same HBH key for the MDD, this framework utilizes a DTLS-SRTP [@!RFC5764] association between an endpoint and the KMF.
 To establish this association, an endpoint will send DTLS-SRTP messages to the MDD which will then forward them to the MDD as defined in DTLS Tunnel for PERC [@!I-D.jones-perc-dtls-tunnel].
-The KEK (i.e., EKT Key) is also conveyed by the KMF over the DTLS association to endpoints via procedures defined in PERC EKT [I-D.jennings-perc-srtp-ekt-diet].
+The KEK (i.e., EKT Key) is also conveyed by the KMF over the DTLS association to endpoints via procedures defined in PERC EKT [I-D.ietf-perc-srtp-ekt-diet].

 MDDs use DTLS-SRTP [@!RFC5764] directly with a peer MDD to establish HBH keys for transmitting RTP and RTCP packets that peer MDD.
 The KMF does not facilitate establishing HBH keys for use between MDDs.